iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 ## Connect using a custom Google Cloud project (recommended)

-Optionally, follow this guide to create your own Google Cloud project and generate OAuth credentials for your <abbr>DVC projects<abbr> to connect to Google Drive.
+Optionally, follow this guide to create your own Google Cloud project and generate OAuth credentials for your <abbr>DVC projects</abbr> to connect to Google Drive.
 We highly recommend this for heavy use and advanced needs because:

 - you control your Google API usage limits, being able to request Google for an